ottotsuma/software-engineer-website/src/components/Monad/notes.md

 <li>Dexterity (Reflexes)</li>Increases Attack Speed, dodge change, movement on rough terrain.
 Reduces skills cool down.

 <li>Sense</li> Range of attacks, accuracy.
 Trap Detect (All of the senses, hearing, taste, touch, smell.)
-Seeing though smoke screens and illusions.
+Seeing through smoke screens and illusions.
 Seeing weakness and injuries in your opponent (CRIT), Range of summons / familia can move from you.

 <li>Charisma</li> Increases NPC likability, command points